devanshithakar12/Azure-PostgreSQL-vs-AWS-PostgreSQL-Hands-On-Hack/README.md

 ### PART 1: COMPUTE + POSTGRESQL DB

-In this hack, we will create an EC2 instance, a PostgreSQL RDS DB, and finally connect to the database.
+In this hack, we will connect to the database.

-Steps
+Configurations
    * PostgreSQL RDS DB
         * Once the status shows Available, go to the Database instance and ensure that it has "Public" access by clicking on the Modify button.
 [Public Access](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html)
         * [Check Security Permissions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html)